JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 compiled code cached in the precompilation file.
 Julia is dynamically typed so it is not obvious what types to compile the different methods for.

-Even with `CSV` "precompiled", there is a still some loading time but it is significantly lower:
+Even with `CSV` "precompiled", there is a still some loading time, but it is significantly lower:

 ```jl-repl